cgaebel/NewLang/README.markdown

 C++'s references (as a replacement for pointers) do not exist.

 _clark: I'm starting to come around on the uniform `.` syntax.
 We should talk._

+## Testing

+Tests are run as the final step in compilation.
+A failed test is equal to a failed build.
+There is no such thing as disabling all tests, but specific tests may be disabled with an attribute on the unittest block.
+Possibly something
+like:

+    unittest(disable)
+    {
+        assert(2 + 2 == 5); // WHY DOESN'T THIS WORK!?!
+    }

+All tests are attempted.
+If a test fails, it is marked and testing of the rest continues.

 ## To Be Organized